5 Documentation

 5.2.1 @seealso

-When documenting modules, think of the audience as someone looking to understand the execution path through the application.
-In our standalone shinyrPkgs functions, the inputs are collected with the var_input module, then passed to the scatter_display module to render in the UI.
+When documenting Shiny modules, I tend to think of the audience as anyone looking to understand the execution path through an application.
+For example, in our sap application, the inputs are collected in the UI with the var_input module, then passed to the scatter_display module to render in the UI:

 The @seealso tag can be used to connect mod_var_input_ui() to it’s server function counterpart.
 The hyperlink to mod_var_input_server() from mod_var_input_ui() is created by placing the destination function in square brackets [fun()]: